lastbasket/lastbasket/README.md

 - 👋 Hi, I’m @lastbasket
-- 👀 I’m interested in jogging, recommand system, database, deep learning
+- 👀 I’m interested in Computer Games, Deep Learning, Human Computer Interaction
-- 🌱 I’m currently learning deep learning and computer vision
+- 🌱 I’m currently working on AI image processing, Super Resolution Algorithm on camera and HCI for AR
-- 💞️ I’m looking for friends who are interested in the same areas
+- 💞️ I’m looking for friends who are interested in the same areas for collabroation on papers
 - 📫 How to reach me contact phone number: 60641451 wechat: lastbasket

 <!---